 Consult a doctor

-Doctors can prescribe you drugs that help in speed up your recovery.
+Doctors can prescribe you drugs that can help speed up your recovery.
 Seek medical advice if you are experiencing severe pain and discomfort.

 The price of your perscription, depending on which UK country you are in.